LauraMasterton/perfect-prep/README.md

 My code was also not at 100% for accessibility because I did not automatically place alt attributes for my images.
 This will be done at the same time as I write code for images in future expansions of this project.

+The form on the contact page had a messsage box that the user could resize.
+I found a way to style this and rectified this issue.

 -[Known Bugs](#known-bugs)
-The form on the contact page has a messsage box that the user can resize.
-I submitted my code for peer review and the suggestions to rectify this did not work.
-I could not find an answer to thisparticular issue online.
+none

 ### W3C Validator